Multivariate Analysis of Mixed Data: The R Package PCAmixdata: Multiple factor analysis of mixed data

-\subsection{Graphical outputs of MFAmix}
+\subsection{Graphical outputs of \code{MFAmix}}

-Naturally, MFAmix has the same properties as PCAmix when interpreting component maps.
-However the weights of the columns (the diagonal terms of $\bM^*=\bM\bP$) in MFAmix are different from those in PCAmix (the diagonal terms of $\bM$).
-The contribution of a variable $j$ to a component $i$ is now calculated from $\bA_{\MFA}=\bV_{\MFA}\bLambda_{\MFA}$ as follows:

-Note that in MFAmix, the contribution of a categorical variable is no longer equal to the correlation ratio with the principal component, as previously in PCArot and PCAmix.
+The graphical outputs of \code{MFAmix} are obtained with the function \code{plot.MFAmix}.
+The standard plots (observations, numerical variables and levels according to their factor coordinates) are interpreted with the same rules as in \code{PCAmix} (see Section~\ref{plotpcamix}) which remain true in \code{MFAmix}.
+The interpretation of the plot of the variables according to their squared loadings is however slightly different.
+Indeed, in \code{MFAmix}, squared loadings need to be interpreted as contributions and no longer as squared correlations or correlation ratios.
+The group structure of the variables allows to build in \code{MFAmix} new graphical outputs: plot of the groups, plot of the partial observations and plot of the partial axes.

-\paragraph{Contribution of a group.} The contribution of a group $g$ is the sum of all the contributions of the variables of the group.
-The groups can then be plotted as points on a map using their contribution to the component coordinates.
+\paragraph{Contribution of a group.} The contribution of a variable is defined in (\ref{eq:contrib3}).
+The contribution of a group $g$ is therefore the sum of the contributions of all the variables of the group.
+The groups can then be plotted as points on a map using their contribution to the variance of the principal components.

-\paragraph{Partial observations.} The component map of the observations reveals the common structure through the groups but it is not possible to see how each group ``interprets" the principal component space.
+\paragraph{Partial observations.} The principal component map of the observations reveals the structure common to the groups, but it is not possible to see how each group relates to the principal component space.
 The visualization of an observation according to a specific group (called a partial observation) can be achieved by projecting the dataset of each group onto this space.
-This is implemented in the following way. \begin{enumerate} \item For $g=1,\ldots,G$, construct the matrix $\bZ^{\g}_{\pa}$ by putting to zero in $\bZ$ the values of the columns $k$ such that $t_k \neq g$.
-The rows of $\bZ^{\g}_\pa$ are the partial observations for the group $g$. \item For $g=1,\ldots,G$, the factor scores for the partial observations are computed as:
+This is done as follows: \begin{enumerate} \item For $g=1,\ldots,G$, construct the matrix $\bZ^{\g}_{\pa}$ by equating to zero in $\bZ$ the values of the columns $k$ such that $t_k \neq g$.
+The rows of $\bZ^{\g}_\pa$ are the partial observations for the group $g$. \item For $g=1,\ldots,G$, the factor coordinates of the partial observations are computed as:

-The scores of the partial observations are the coordinates of the orthogonal projections (with respect to the inner product matrix $\bM^*$) of the $n$ rows of $\bZ^{\g}_\pa$ onto the axes spanned by the columns of $\bV$ (with the the number of groups as muliplying factor).
+This matrix contains the coordinates of the orthogonal projections (with respect to the adjusted metric matrix $\bM\bP$) of the $n$ rows of $\bZ^{\g}_\pa$ onto the axes spanned by the columns of $\bV$ (with the number of groups $G$ as multiplying factor).
+This multiplying factor comes to get the factor coordinates of an observation at the barycenter of the coordinates of its $G$ partial observations.